 Make sure your cat is properly identified and/or microchipped.
 Doing so will better the chances of him being returned to you in case he slips out the door.

 Spay or neuter your cat.
-Cats that are in heat tend to dash out the door whenever they smell a potential mate.
+Intact adolescent and adult male cats and female cats that are in heat tend to dash out the door whenever they smell a potential mate.
 For best results in nixing this behavior, make sure to spay or neuter your cat as soon as possible.

 Pick out a specific “greeting spot” in your home that is far away from the door.
-All one-on-one time with your cat should take place in that area, this includes petting, playtime, grooming, treats, etc. All hellos and goodbyes should be done in this area as well.
-If your cat is waiting for you at the door when you get home, calmly lead him over to the greeting area before saying hello.
+All hellos and goodbyes should be done in this area.
+Furthermore, some one-on-one time with your cat should take place in that area; this includes petting, playtime, grooming, treats, etc. This establishes the area as a source of value for your cat.
+If your cat is waiting for you at the door when you get home, ignore him and proceed to the greeting area, saying hello once he meets you in this spot.
 This will help teach your cat to wait by this area rather than by the door when you are leaving or returning home.

 If you would like information from an Anti-Cruelty Behavior Specialist regarding this behavior topic, please call 312-645-8253 or email behavior@anticruelty.org.